programa-stic/barf-project/pyasmjit/README.md

 *PyAsmJIT* is a Python package for x86_64/ARM assembly code generation and execution.

-# History

 This package was developed in order to test BARF instruction translation from x86_64/ARM to REIL.
 The main idea is to be able to run fragments of code natively.
 Then, the same fragment is translated to REIL and executed in a REIL VM.
 Finally, both final contexts (the one obtained through native execution and the one from emulation) are compare for differences.

 # Installation